Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Definitions and statement of the main results

-Follows from the previous result that every Holder continuous potential admits in the maximum two thermodynamic phase transition.
+It follows from the previous result that every H\"older continuous potential admits at most two thermodynamic phase transitions.

-\begin{definition} We say that our dynamics $f$ is Maneville-Poumeau-like if $f$ is expanding except in the unique fixed point, more formally, $f(0) = 0$, $Df(0) = 1$ and $|Df(x)| > 1$ for all $x\neq 0$ or $1$, when the derivative is well defined. \end{definition}
+\begin{definition} We say that a transitive $C^{1}$-local diffeomorphism with break points $f$ is Manneville-Pomeau-like if $f$ is expanding except in the unique fixed point, more formally, $f(0) = 0$, $Df(0) = 1$ and $|Df(x)| > 1$ for all $x\neq 0$ or $1$, when the derivative is well defined. \end{definition}